Collaborating with Family Members using GEDitCOM II and GEDitCOM

 5. The above command will commit all changes.
 You can commit changes to individual files by adding the file name(s) to the commit command if desired.

-If you add multimedia objects to your data, you need to add the file and then commit it.
+If you add multimedia objects to your data, you need to add their files and then commit.
 To add a file, use the command:

 svn add Path/To/MultimediaObject